c-protocol/crayon-core/examples/README.md

 ### Testing

-The tests must be run against a fork of Arbitrum and require an arbiscan API Key (see [`Getting an API key`](https://docs.arbiscan.io/getting-started/viewing-api-usage-statistics)).
+The tests must be run against a fork of Arbitrum and require an Arbiscan API key (see [`Getting an API key`](https://docs.arbiscan.io/getting-started/viewing-api-usage-statistics)).
 From the root directory do:

 ```bash
 brownie test examples --network arbitrum-fork